nais/expressionist/README.md

 Expressionist
 =============

 A simple Kubernetes admission webhook to validate `expr` in alert-resources.
+This is used together with [Alerterator](https://github.com/nais/alerterator/).

 ## Development

 ```
 make setup-local # run once
-make local # after every update
+make build local # after every update
 ```